 Penalties for DWI Breath Test Refusal in NJ

-When there is a conviction for refusing to take a DWI breath test, the court will order the installation of an ignition interlock device in the defendant’s car.
-Also, if the offense is committed on school grounds or within 1,000 feet of a school zone, the penalties will be doubled.
+When there is a conviction for refusing to take a DWI breath test, the court will order the installation of an ignition interlock device in the defendant's car.

 Jail Time is Not Required for DWI Refusal

 There is a difference between being arrested for a DWI and being arrested for refusal.
 Where there is potential jail time for a DWI conviction, there is no jail time for refusing to take a breath test.
 There is no provision in the refusal statute that states that the person will be sentenced to jail.

 When a driver is stopped for suspicion of DWI, the officer is required to read what is known as a “Standard Statement” prior to conducting the breath test.
 It is in the Standard Statement that notifies the driver that submitting a breath sample is mandatory under New Jersey law.
 Additionally, within this statement the penalties for a refusal are outlined by the officer.

 There is also what is known as a second set of warnings that must be read to the driver when he or she refuses to take a DWI breath test.
 This is known as the “Additional Statement”.
 The Additional Statement is provided to drivers who conditionally agree to be tested or don't specifically decline, but don't approve either.
 The Additional Statement is a warning that if the driver doesn't take the test, there will be a second summons issued for a refusal.
 If the officer fails to read either the Standard Statement or the Additional Statement, if necessary, this may be grounds for dismissal of the refusal charge.

 Speak to a DWI Lawyer About the NJ Refusal Statute